Deploy at Scale¶

 You own the validation and lifecycle of the OS and should treat it like any other software development lifecycle.
 Below are some pointers:

-- Setup a path to production for building Clear Linux OS based images.
-At minimum this
+Setup a path to production for building Clear Linux OS based images.
+At minimum this should include:

 Clear Linux OS version numbers are very important as they apply to the whole infrastructure stack from OS components to libraries and applications.